 It involves having a vaginal examination using a device like a speculum.
 A tiny scratch is made on your baby's scalp to take a small amount of blood for testing.
 The process of trying to taking a blood sample sometimes improves the baby's heartbeat.
 If your baby is in the breech (bottom -first) position, the blood sample can be taken from your baby's bottom.

 What is fetal distress and what happens if my baby becomes distressed?

 Fetal distress is the medical term for when your baby is getting stressed and tired by labour.
 Labour is tiring for both you and your baby.
-Each time your womb (uterus) contracts and squeezes your baby, it temporarily closes off his or her blood supply.
+Each time your womb (uterus) contracts and squeezes your baby, it temporarily closes off their blood supply.
 Your baby is designed to withstand this, and have enough recovery time between contractions.
 However, towards the end of labour, when your contractions are close together, your baby gets less and less recovery time.
-In this case labour for your baby may be the equivalent of running up a hill, and he or she may get tired and start to recover less well between contractions.
-His/her oxygen levels may then fall.
+In this case labour for your baby may be the equivalent of running up a hill, and they may get tired and start to recover less well between contractions.
+Your baby's oxygen levels may then fall.

 Signs that can indicate fetal distress include:

 - Changes in the pattern of your baby's heart rate when monitored, including abnormally high or low rates, and slowing of the heart rate during contractions that doesn't recover well afterwards.

 - Lower levels of oxygen when your baby has a scalp blood test.